 If, after registration, I discover that the full extent of the land was not shown on the ACE map, how can I rectify my error?

-If registration has been completed recently, you should re-certify the title by lodging a further application in Form 1, an ACE map showing the full extent of the land and a fee of £90.
-This is to ensure that the title to the full extent of the land has been certified.
-If the deeds in the original application confirm the full extent of the property, the registry map will be amended accordingly.
-If registration has not been completed recently, a deed of rectification together with a fee of £90 will be required.
+If registration has been completed recently, you should re-certify the title by completing in full and lodging a further application in Form 1 (known as a rectifying Form 1), an ACE map showing the full extent of the land and a fee for the rectification.
+You should also lodge a letter explaining that you are requesting rectification rather than first registration and the Form 100 should be headed “Rectification”.
+If the deeds in the original application confirm the full extent of the property and this is the only amendment you are seeking, the registry map will be amended accordingly provided that any additional lands to be included are not already registered.

-If, after registration, I discover that I have requested the wrong title, how can I rectify my error?
+If, after registration, I discover that I have requested the wrong class of title, how can I rectify my error?

 NI Co-ownership CFR